History & Political Science

 - Faculty members provide student advisement for law school application, graduate studies, internships, and co-curricular activities

-- Two student clubs (the History & Government Club and the Pre-Law Student Association) offer opportunities for extracurricular and on-campus activities, and for developing leadership skills
+- Three student clubs (the History & Government Club, the Pre-Law Student Association, and the American Association of Women (AAUW) Club) offer opportunities for extracurricular and on-campus activities, and for developing leadership skills

 Click here to visit our Pre Law Student Association Website